Curriculum

 -

-The English department at St Joseph’s College aims to develop great thinking English students who use the English language to interpret themselves and the whole of society with world-changing insight.
+The English department at St Joseph’s College aims to develop great thinking English students who use the English language to interpret themselves and the whole of society with world-changing insight, alongside the values of Catholic social teaching, exploring ideas about redemption, solidarity, injustice and inequality.

-The works of Shakespeare are studied in every year of Key Stage 3 as his scrutiny of: human relationships, human weaknesses, the way prejudice in its many forms can erode a society and the power of language to manipulate and inspire, delude and delight, degrade and enlighten is always relevant to young people trying to navigate their way through an unstable and insecure modern world.
+As well as every major literary movement, the works of Shakespeare are studied in each year of Key Stage 3 as his scrutiny of: human relationships and weaknesses; the ways in which prejudice in its many forms can erode a society and the power of language to manipulate and inspire, delude and delight, degrade and enlighten is always relevant to young people trying to navigate their way through an unstable and insecure modern world.

 -